bdurand/super_settings/README.md

 You can change the layout used by the web UI.
 However, if you do this, you will be responsible for providing the CSS styles for the buttons, table rows and the form controls.
 The CSS class names used by the default layout are compatible with the class names defined in the [Bootstrap library](https://getbootstrap.com/).

 It is not required to use the bundled web UI.
-You can implement your own UI if you need to using the `SuperSettings::Setting` model.
+You can implement your own UI using the `SuperSettings::Setting` model.

 #### REST API